Smit-create/design-patterns/strategy.md

 ### Technique

-The point is to exploit polymorphism by programming to a supertype so that the actual runtime objects isn't locked into some code.
+The point is to exploit *polymorphism* by programming to a supertype so that the actual runtime objects isn't locked into some code.
 Let's use the principles and re-design step by step:

 1. Identify the aspects if your application that vary and separate them from what stays the same.
-- To these we identify that `fuelType` and `numberOfSeats` are the varying.
+- To these we identify that `fuelType` and `numberOfSeats` are the varying components.

 2. Program to an interface: